ByteAcademyCo/Curriculum-Development-Milestones/README.md

 ### Curriculum Update Automation
 * Script that updates `section-information` page based on what exists in exercise directories across curriculum

+### Messaging Client
+* Script that provides ability to send emails to staff/students/potential students/etc..

 ### Aiza Configuration
 * Recommend exercise based on DB queries